Don't have a content calendar? Here's why you need one

 Once you’ve removed some of the stress that comes with content creation, you’ll be able to spend more time focussing on what’s really important; creating quality content that your audience will enjoy.

 Working within a calendar schedule template or a 'content calendar' it can go a long way to ensuring that your content themes are varied to stop your content becoming stagnant, and keep your audience interested.
 Once your plans for upcoming content are laid out in a visual format, it’s easy to see where the gaps are in your content planning, what posts are needed where, and if there’s any repetition.
-Having a calendar of content will also help your team to spot errors and mistakes by keeping an eye on upcoming content.
+Having a calendar of content or social media calendar template will also help your team to spot errors and mistakes by keeping an eye on upcoming content.
 And if you’re making use of ContentCal?
 Our colour coded category tags are great for keeping an eye on your content themes, making a social media marketing plan critical.

 When everyone in your team is working from one centralised content calendar, or some may choose to use social media management app, but we advise a calendar, it unites your marketing team or agency, and their content marketing approach.
 With shared visibility over the upcoming content, everyone will be able to see the progress of new campaigns, and make plans for any future key dates.
 Having a content calendar makes collaboration so much more efficient and keeps your marketing department focused and striving towards the same goals and objectives.